alexjvr1/VelocityUCL/README.md

 #### 00b.
 Raw read count and Velocity_SampleStats

-We will count the number of reads in the raw dataset and at each filtering step to assess the proportion of raw reads that remain in the final dataset.
+Add species information and raw reads to the Velocity_Samples_Stats shared spreadsheet:

 1. Count the raw reads for each individual from all populations.
 Update the shared spreadsheet found [here](https://docs.google.com/spreadsheets/d/1q0PjdjiDabJCutWC0NvQog6sbgB7bKcxBNgD8dPc7uQ/edit?usp=sharing).

-Check the read quality and raw read count with FastQC.

-Next, create a FastQC script by modifying the [00_fastqc_raw_museum.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/00_fastqc_raw_museum.sh) script for your species and population.
+Create a FastQC script by modifying the [00_fastqc_raw_museum.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/00_fastqc_raw_museum.sh) script for your species and population.
 Make the script executable and run it in your input directory (where the raw fastq.gz files are).

 ```
 chmod u+x 00_fastqc_raw_museum.sh